Rational approximations on toric varieties: Toric varieties with Picard number

-where all $a_\varrho$'s are (strictly) positive.
+where all $c_\rho$ are (strictly) positive.
 This is the positive relation for general lines we are looking for.
 It computes the intersection multiplicities with all boundary divisors (plus the contribution from the point at infinity).

-\begin{theorem} Let $X$ be a projective smooth toric variety with Picard number $2$ and assume that $L$ is big and nef.
-We continue to use the notation in Section \ref{se:toricpic2intro}.
-Then
+To state our main result, we continue to use the notation in Section \ref{se:toricpic2intro}.
+All approximation constants are computed with respect to a fixed place $\nu\in\mathcal{M}_K$ in what follows. \begin{theorem} Let $X$ be a split projective smooth toric variety over $K$ with Picard number $2$.
+Assume that $L=\mathcal{O}_X(D)$ is nef. \begin{enumerate} \item We have

-In all cases, outside a Zariski closed subset, the best approximations \textit{can be achieved} on general lines (with respect to the cone $\sigma_{t,n+1}$) passing through $Q_0$.
-Consequently the essential constant equals the minimal $L$-degree of very free rational curves. \end{theorem} \begin{proof} Recall the cone $\sigma_{t,n+1}$ \eqref{eq:conehyp2}.
-Fix a general line $l$ under its parametrization.
+In all cases, the generic best approximations \emph{can be achieved} (see Definition \ref{def:achieve} (4)) on general lines (with respect to the cone $\sigma_{t,n+1}$ \eqref{eq:conehyp2}) passing through $Q_0$, which are very free of minimal $L$-degree.
+Consequently, the essential constant equals the minimal $L$-degree of very free rational curves\footnote{Edited after publication on 06.12.2021.}. \item Assume moreover that $L$ is big.
+If either $a_t\geqslant 2$ or $b_{t-1}=0$, then minimal free curves through $Q_0$ form a locally accumulating subvariety. \end{enumerate} \end{theorem}

+\begin{proof} Fix a general line $l$ under the parametrization of the cone $\sigma_{t,n+1}$ generated by $\{v_1,\cdots,v_n\}$.
+We start by determining the class of $l$.
 Consider the element